MedatechUK/Medatech.APY/transport/cl/readme.md

 ```

 ## Validating the command line parameters
-Before we do anything, we must verify that we have required parameters and that referenced files exist.
+Before we do anything, we must verify that
+- we have a positional argument
+- that argument is an extant file
+- that we have an environment (-env) specified.
 ```python
 try: